Aftaputra/Microscope-OF/webapp/src/components/modalComponents/calibrationWizardComponents/README.md

 - Have a consistent subtitle during a task
 - Skip entire task rather than make the user click next through each pane of the task (not yet implemented)

-Some simple task such as the welcome screen will have only one step.
+Some simple tasks such as the welcome screen will have only one step.

 ## Components